mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 In terms of loss of a competitive edge, imagine that you are in the business of extracting natural resources and you’ve invested tens of millions of dollars building a deep neural net to quickly and accurately assess the value of an asset given core sample data.
 Or imagine that you are Tesla and finally have the neural net that achieves [Full Self Driving](https://www.tesla.com/autopilot).
 A data breach could expose the weights of your neural nets and source code (including the [SystemVerilog source code files](https://en.wikipedia.org/wiki/SystemVerilog), that are the blueprint for your custom hardware chip) which would effectively reveal your secret sauce.
 In such a case, you would have lost the intelligence asymmetry advantage you’ve invested so many resources in building.

+### 3.1.2 Data is both an asset and a liability

 While data can be extremely valuable, you need to be aware that it is also a liability.
 With the mindset that everything is public, you will be better prepared mentally to the eventuality of a breach and avoid unnecessary risks because when it comes to cybersecurity, hypochondriacs survive.

 ## 3.2 Change what you collect and need to protect

 Sometimes, it’s necessary to collect data because the government requires you to do so, or because you want to offer a better user experience.
 For instance, as an employer you are required to collect the social insurance number and the address of your employees.
 In general, you need to ask yourself whether the benefit of storing a data point outweighs the risk.
 If not, you should change your approach.

-### Question whether the downside risk is worth it
+### 3.2.1 Question whether the downside risk is worth it

 If you run a network of hair salons or a convenience store chain, you may be tempted to collect information on your customers, such as their phone number, date of birth, the stores they go to, and the frequency of purchase.
 For instance, you might use that information to do a better job of targeting your promotions.
 Marketing analytics works and it makes money for the shareholders.
 However, it is a very slippery slope and before you know it, you will forget how creepy machine learning can get (e.g., promoting pregnancy related products to a [teenage girl who bought [unscented lotion, mineral supplements, and cotton balls](https://slate.com/human-interest/2014/06/big-data-whats-even-creepier-than-target-guessing-that-youre-pregnant.html)).
 Perhaps hair salons do not need to ask for dates of births.

 On the other hand, suppose that you run a cruise ship line.
 While at sea, it is very convenient to be able to chat and send pictures to your cabin mates.
 Cruise companies have invested in building apps that will contain features such as activity schedules, loyalty program, and on-ship messenger (no internet required).
 It might be tempting for a loyalty program manager to collect those chats to run some analytics on them.
 For instance, do customers who use the chat tend to be repeat customers?
 Pushing the envelope a little more, one could imagine doing real-time sentiment analysis on the chats to understand how the experience is going to offer you more targeting on-board promotions (e.g., happy hour on deck 11), or even sell these chats to third parties.
 Sounds far fetched?
 The Wall Street Journal had an [interesting article about Gmail Ads](https://www.wsj.com/articles/techs-dirty-secret-the-app-developers-sifting-through-your-gmail-1530544442), to which [Google quickly replied via its blog](https://www.blog.google/technology/safety-security/ensuring-your-security-and-privacy-within-gmail/).
 A cruise line company could choose to offer the chat feature with end-to-end encryption ([E2EE](https://en.wikipedia.org/wiki/End-to-end_encryption)) such that they would offer a great on-board experience without the ability to read the content of the chats on the server.

+### 3.2.2 Weigh the tradeoff

 The answer might not always be clear cut, so weighing both sides of the tradeoffs is wiser to mitigate the downside risks of a breach.
 When it comes to data, being a compulsive hoarder can be a significant liability.
 Deleting data and/or end-to-end encryption (such that you can’t read your customer’s data) might be a safer avenue.

 Even if you assume that you’ve been hacked and minimize the data that you collect,  you will still be left with some data that needs to be protected.
 It’s probably already quite clear to you and your team what data is most sensitive and valuable to your organization.
 Less clear perhaps is where it is stored, how it flows, and how to secure the data in its many forms.

 *Site note: When it comes to learning how to hack systems, I’m more of a weekend warrior than a weekday professional.
-But my recommendation below is consistent with the first lecture from the [2014 MIT Open Courseware on Computer Systems Security](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-858-computer-systems-security-fall-2014/). *
+But my recommendation below is consistent with the first lecture from the [2014 MIT Open Courseware on Computer Systems Security](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-858-computer-systems-security-fall-2014/).*

 ## 3.3.
-Invest in a security policy, threat models, and mechanisms
+Invest in security policies, threat models, and mechanisms

 As taught by [Prof. Nickolai Zeldovich](https://people.csail.mit.edu/nickolai/#bio,teaching,contact,pubs) in [6-858](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-858-computer-systems-security-fall-2014/), you want to secure your data from a potential data breach by specifying a policy, threats, and mechanisms: